-Enrollment involves letting us know who you are and what courses you would like to take.
+- Enroll: enrollment involves letting us know who you are and what courses you would like to take.
 We urge you to enroll as soon as possible to get into the courses you want and to avoid paying applicable fees.

-Registration happens when you pay.
+- Register: registration happens when you pay.

-Your enrollment is contingent only upon meeting any course prerequisites, completing your registration, and fulfilling any other applicable requirements.
+Your enrollment is contingent upon meeting any course prerequisites, completing your registration, and fulfilling any other applicable requirements.
 It is also subject to space availability in your selected classes.
 Depending on who you are or for what courses and/or programs you're enrolling, you may be able to enroll online.

 Please be advised that you must complete the Summer Session health history form by the time you begin Summer Session.
 See Health to review information about health requirements, deadlines, and late fees and to download the required form.

 You are also expected to be familiar with the information contained in Cornell Policies, including the statements on academic integrity, attendance, and registration.

 - a graduate student